 Single Purpose: Each module handles one specific task

-Sequential: Can depend on other modules for execution order
+Composable: Can depend on other modules for execution order

 Configurable: Parameterized through job parameters